IBM/fhe-toolkit-linux/automation/Getting_Started.md

     export DEPLOY_TO_HPVS_DEBUG=1

-### How to delete everything that we have and start over again
+### How to Delete Everything and start over again

- IF you have a virtual server app already running in the ibm cloud, you can remove it.
-Depending on what type of account that you are subscribed to, you might need to remove it, as only 1 app is allowed with the free account.
+ If you have a virtual server app already running in the ibm cloud, you can remove it.
+Depending on what type of account that you are subscribed to, you might need to remove it, as only one app is allowed with the free account.

  - Log into `cloud.ibm.com` and then go to `Dashboard -> Services`.  if anything is running, or there click on `Actions`, then `Delete Service`.